 - have a turnover of no more than £41 million

 - are seeking finance of between £1,000 and £1.2 million

-- wish and can afford to repay over a period of between 3 months and 10 years for term lending and between 3 months and 3 years for overdrafts, invoice finance and other revolving facilities
+- wish and can afford to repay over a period of between 3 months and 10 years for term lending and asset finance and between 3 months and 3 years for overdrafts, invoice finance and other revolving facilities

 - require the finance for an eligible purpose (most business purposes are eligible – the most significant exclusion is the financing of specific export orders as alternative forms of assistance for that purpose are provided by UK Export Finance)

 - operate in a business sector that is eligible for EFG (almost all sectors are eligible – where exclusions apply they arise from EU State Aid rules)

 A list of the main sectoral and purpose restrictions is provided here: